wizcamp/wizcamp-realms-demo/session-guides/SESSION-03.md

 2. **Find Components tab**: Look for "Components" next to Console, Network, etc.
 3. **Locate GameProvider**: Click on GameProvider in the component tree
 4. **Examine the hooks**: Look for the screen state value (you may need to click "parse hook names")

+### 🔧 DevTools Tip

+If you don't see hook names clearly, click the gear icon in the Components tab and enable "Parse hook names" to see readable hook names and values.

 5. **Experiment with state**: Change the screen value from "splash" to "playing" and watch the UI update!
 6. **Change it back**: Set it back to "splash" to see the SplashScreen return